 Scout Packs (i.e. bundles) start at $229 and max out at $549, on par with SimpliSafe.
 You can also build your own system, starting with the Scout Hub for $120.
 Then, add accessories like door panels, access sensors, doorbell cameras, motion sensors, panic buttons, indoor cameras, and so on.
 But while SimpliSafe offers an outdoor camera, Scout has no such product.
 Service plans are Always On for $10/month—with self-monitoring and cloud storage available for an extra $2.99/camera—and Always On+ for $20/month, including remote monitoring.
 Both plans are 10% cheaper if you pay annually.

 No contract?
 Yes.
 Self-monitoring plan?
 Absolutely, albeit for a price.
 Smart home integrations?
 You bet.
 More than SimpliSafe—Amazon Alexa, Google Assistant, Hue, Z-Wave, IFTTT, Lifx, Zigbee, First Alert, Kwikset, and Yale—but not as many as abode.

 A unique feature of Scout is its RFID capabilities.
-RFID (radio frequency identification) allows you to arm or disarm your system with little stickers or tags.
-Attach them to your keys, for example, and your system will automatically arm itself when you walk out and turn off when you return.
+RFID allows you to arm or disarm your system with little stickers or tags.
+Attach them to your keys, for example, and your system will automatically arm itself when you walk out and disarm when you return.

-Check in from any smart device, arm and disarm from anywhere, look over the activity feed, and create custom alerts and actions.
+Using your smart device, you can arm and disarm the system from anywhere, look over the activity feed, and create custom alerts and actions.

-SimpliSafe is a powerful and reliable DIY option for your home security needs.
+SimpliSafe is a reliable DIY option for your home security needs.
 But that doesn’t mean it’s automatically the best choice for you.
 SimpliSafe and others are reactive, only responding after a break-in occurs.
-If a more proactive security system is a need, home security cameras with virtual guards exist.
+If you need a more proactive security system, look for home security cameras with live video surveillance.